-This course features multiple ways to use the strategies of reflection, note-taking, and summarizing to increase learning.
-Teachers learn to design frequent opportunities for students to reflect on the important concepts in the subjects they teach.
+This course features multiple ways to use the strategies of reflection, note taking, and summarizing to increase learning.
+Teachers learn to design frequent opportunities for special needs students to reflect about the important concepts in the subjects they teach.
 Based on brain research, reflection means "thinking about learning".
-It is effective for use in all grades, and subject areas, and for all students to enhance knowledge, clarify concepts, and relate new ideas to prior knowledge.
-Teachers learn to use and teach note-taking, summaries and summary frames to assist the students in organizing reflections, summarizing notes, and summarizing various types of written material.
+It is effective for use in all grades, subject areas, and for all students, with differing ability levels, to enhance knowledge, clarify concepts, and relate new ideas to prior knowledge.
+Teachers learn to use and teach note-taking, use summaries and summary frames to assist the students in organizing reflections, summarizing notes, and summarizing various types of written material.
 Many classroom examples are provided for all grade levels and for special populations to assist the teacher in learning and implementing these strategies in the classroom.